First Aid for Sunburn and Heatstroke

 Use sunscreen with an SPF of at least 30, and reapply it every two hours, or after swimming or sweating.

-For sunburn, you can apply aloe vera gel or lotion to the affected area to soothe the skin and reduce inflammation.
+For managing sunburn, you can apply aloe vera gel or lotion to the affected area to soothe the skin and reduce inflammation.
 You can also take over-the-counter pain relievers, to alleviate pain and inflammation.

 Skin cancer and Melanoma